Rebstorm/jacks.se/static/posts/frontend-testing.md

 ---
-title: "Frontend Tests shouldn't be hard"
+title: "Frontend Testing shouldn't be hard"
 published_at: 2025-07-29T11:15:00.000Z
 snippet: "Want to make frontend developers really uncomfortable?
 Ask them about their test suite."
 ---